cran/hrcomprisk/README.md

 ## The wrapper function `npcrest`

-The package also offers a wrapper function (`npcrest`) to do all this analyses in one step.
+The package also offers a wrapper function (`npcrest`) to do all these analyses in one step.